ftondolo/BiglyMerger/README.md

 ## Notice
 Due to the naming structure, __it is necessary that there are no files with the same filenames as the .ASC files but with .TXT extensions as these files must be createed by the program__.
-Moreover, __this program was designed to work solely with a very specific .ASC file format, if you wish to use it you will have to make modifications__.<br>
+Moreover, __this program was designed to work solely with a very specific .ASC file format, if you wish to use it you will have to make modifications__.
+Spaces in filenames are allowed!<br>

 ## Windows Install
 _Administrator Privileges Required_